GuidelinesCollab/azure-sdk/docs/dotnet/introduction.md

 The following document describes .NET specific guidelines for designing Azure SDK client libraries.
 These guidelines complement general [.NET Framework Design Guidelines] with design considerations specific to the Azure SDK.
 These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines][general-guidelines].
 More specific guidelines take precedence over more general guidelines.

-Currently, the document describes guidelines for client libraries exposing HTTP/REST services.
-It may be expanded in the future to cover other, non-REST, services.

 We'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.